8/16/2023

 Daniel Kaplan

-so they actually had a decent second quarter.
-I mean, comparables were really tough because they had a very strong second quarter last year.
-But all in all, they're actually performing quite nicely.
-Most of the companies, there is some weakness in some of the consumer facing or construction facing companies.
-But overall, we do see a decent performance by industry.
-So I guess that would be the negative organic EBITDA growth in the second quarter, even though it's not 25%.
-It's more related to comparables rather than their actual performance from and our expectations on their performance.
+Yeah, so they actually had a decent second quarter I mean comparables were really tough because they had a very strong second quarter last year, but But all in all they're actually performing quite nicely most of the companies there is some weakness in in some of the consumer facing or construction facing and companies, but overall we are we do see a decent performance by industry.
+So I guess that would be the negative organic habitat growth in the second quarter, even though it's not 25%.
+It's more related to comparables rather than their actual performance and our expectations on their performance.

 speaker